Our students explore the causes of social inequality in urban communities, and learn strategies for management

-For students interested in more in-depth study of a particular area of community education, two optional submajors are available:
+For students interested in more in-depth study of a particular area of community education, four optional submajors are available:

 Community-Based Organizations Policy & Leadership

 The minor in Community Engagement and Education is open to all undergraduate students.
 With this minor students can learn about local urban communities and how to improve them.
 This practical knowledge can provide a foundation for building a career in human services.

 To learn more, please visit the Community Engagement webpage.